tarwn/lessthandot-hugo/blogs/content/posts/2012-04-05-enabling-64-bit-vm-support.md

   - vmware player

 ---
-When you have a 64-bit machine with a 64-bit OS, you just want you&#8217;re Virtual Machines to run in 64-bit mode.
-I use VMWare Player to run my VM&#8217;s but when I started the install of a 64-bit OS on the out-of-the-box configuration of my HP Probook I got this error message:
+When you have a 64-bit machine with a 64-bit OS, you just want you're Virtual Machines to run in 64-bit mode.
+I use VMWare Player to run my VM's but when I started the install of a 64-bit OS on the out-of-the-box configuration of my HP Probook I got this error message:

 <div class="image_block">
   <a href="/wp-content/uploads/users/axel8s/64Bios1.png?mtime=1333624722"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios1.png?mtime=1333624722" width="432" height="201" /></a>
 </div>

-The error message itself is clear, but where do you find the settings on you&#8217;re machine?
+The error message itself is clear, but where do you find the settings on you're machine?
 Googling/binging will return lots of hits with posts from people asking the same question.
 So I increased my geek factor by taking some pictures of my BIOS settings to make this post.
-To get started boot up you&#8217;re machine and start hitting the ESC key untill you reach this menu:
+To get started boot up you're machine and start hitting the ESC key untill you reach this menu:

 <div class="image_block">
   <a href="/wp-content/uploads/users/axel8s/64Bios2.png?mtime=1333624733"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios2.png?mtime=1333624733" width="206" height="301" /></a>
 </div>

-Now hit you&#8217;re F10 key so you get in the BIOS Setup screen en click on the System Configuration tab:
+Now hit you're F10 key so you get in the BIOS Setup screen en click on the System Configuration tab:

 <div class="image_block">
   <a href="/wp-content/uploads/users/axel8s/64Bios3.png?mtime=1333624755"><img alt="" src="/wp-content/uploads/users/axel8s/64Bios3.png?mtime=1333624755" width="500" height="201" /></a>